MaheshKumar92/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use convolutional neural network with Keras. convolutional neural networks work very well with images as we have learned in previous lectures.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolutional neural network model similar to the Lenet.
+I thought this model might be appropriate because it works very well for handwritten digit classification and traffic sign classification.
+But the Lenet did not work properly, car went outside the track soon.
+Then I decided to use Nvidia CNN which I mentioned earlier with minor modifications.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I found that my model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I added dropout layer in Nvidia CNN.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, to improve that I used data augmentation explained below.
+I collected data for both clock-wise and anti clock-wise driving.
+I also used left and right camera with modified steering angles to train the network to come back in the center of the lane.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 87-126) consisted of a normalization layere followed by 5 convolution layers and then followed by 4 fully connected layeres.
+The final model architecture (model.py lines 87-126) consisted of a normalization layer followed by 5 convolution layers and then followed by 4 fully connected layers as described above with some minor changes like 1) input shape 160X320X3 2) added cropping layer 3) added dropout layer to avoid overfitting and 4) used elu instead of relu.

 #### 3. Creation of the Training Set & Training Process